 Down at Vodafone, I start with my SOTD – that’s three times I’ve played it today but what of it – I need the practice!
 Someone else I haven’t seen for awhile turns up; Colin, who doesn’t look at all well and his hands are shaking.
 He puts a £5 note in my bucket along with his usual request of When I’m Sixty-Four, ‘or in your case,’ I say, ‘When I’m Sixty-Five.’

-Just before packing-up time, I’m approached by a bunch of university students.
-Aarron’s the ring leader.
-He tells me they’re doing a film about ‘how great and diverse Winchester is’ and they really like my playing – can they film me?
-I say they can so they start from across the street, outside the Vodafne shop, then come across and film me from my left hand side.
+Just before packing-up, I’m approached by a bunch of university students.
+Aarron’s the ring-leader and he tells me they’re doing a film about ‘how great and diverse Winchester is’ and they really like my playing and can they film me?
+I say they can, so they start from outside the Vodafone shop across the street, then come over and film me from my left side.
 Aarron says to let him know if there’s anything I don’t want them to film, which throws me for a bit.
 I’m just playing music.
-I’m not shouting or being sick.
-Anyway, while they’re filming, I think Aarron wants to get some people putting money in the bucket, but no one’s doing it, possibly because of the filming.
-His solution is to get one of the ‘crew’ – a girl, to walk past and contribute!
+I’m not shouting or being obnoxious or being sick.
+Anyway, while they’re filming, I think Aarron wants to get some people putting money in the bucket, but no one’s doing it, possibly because they can see I’m being filmed and they don’t want to interrupt.
+Aarron’s solution is to get a girl from his team to walk past and contribute!